Rapid89tech/Skillslaunch/CourseDocuments/Entrepreneurship  - Version 3.md

 Email Marketing for Beginners: How to Get Started
 📧 **Email Marketing**
-Email marketing delivers personalized messages, promotions, and updates directly to customers’ inboxes.
-A startup’s weekly newsletter with R100 discount codes can achieve a 20% open rate, driving 50 sales monthly.
+Email marketing delivers personalized messages, promotions, and updates directly to customers' inboxes.
+A startup's weekly newsletter with R100 discount codes can achieve a 20% open rate, driving 50 sales monthly.
 It nurtures leads, retains customers, and provides measurable results at low cost (e.g., R500/month for tools like Mailchimp).
 Segmentation and automation ensure relevance, making email marketing a powerful tool for startups to build relationships and drive conversions.
 A startup can segment its email list by purchase history, sending tailored offers to 1,000 subscribers, boosting conversions by 15%.
 Automated welcome emails for new sign-ups increase engagement by 10%.
 A R500 monthly budget for platforms like Mailchimp supports 5,000 emails, tracking opens and clicks.
 A/B testing subject lines refines performance.
 Regular content, like product tips, keeps subscribers engaged.
 This cost-effective strategy fosters loyalty, drives repeat sales, and positions the startup for growth in competitive digital landscapes.

 ### **Event Marketing**